The Case for Inclusion 2019

 Acknowledgments

-We are deeply grateful for the professionals who comprise the Case for Inclusion 2024 Steering Committee, including Colleen Crispino, UCP of Long Island; Angela Easter, UCP of Georgia; Lori Opiela, UCP Seguin of Greater Chicago; Grey Persons, Hope House Foundation; Katie Slade, Exceptional Persons, Inc.; and Jared Weekly, Sunny Oaks, Inc.
+We are deeply grateful for the professionals who comprise the Case for Inclusion 2025 Steering Committee, including Colleen Crispino, UCP of Long Island; Angela Easter, UCP of Georgia; Lori Opiela, UCP Seguin of Greater Chicago; Grey Persons, Hope House Foundation; Katie Slade, Exceptional Persons, Inc.; and Jared Weekly, Sunny Oaks, Inc. We also deeply appreciate the contributions of UCP’s Public Policy Committee, which reviewed and provided suggestions for the report.

 Contact Us